andylemin/PFUI/README.md

 PFUI_Unbound can notify the resolved IPs, and PFUI_Firewall can ACK (PF Table updated) in a few milliseconds on moderate hardware (measured at 3300-4200 microseconds on an i5 with 1GbE; enable `LOGGING` with `LOG_LEVEL: DEBUG` to measure it on your own network, and note that logging itself adds latency).
-A fully recursive DNS query can take tens to hundreds of milliseconds to resolve the resource records (on a fast internet connection), so the delay added by PFUI is undetectable for the total client query time.
+That figure is the round trip a freshly resolved answer waits for over TCP; a local socket is well under it, and a cache hit waits for nothing at all (see [BLOCKING](#blocking)).
+A fully recursive DNS query can take tens to hundreds of milliseconds to resolve the resource records
+(on a fast internet connection), so the delay added by PFUI is undetectable for the total client query time.
 And often improves overall performance due to not downloading adverts and tracking widgets.

 ------